cemosis/seme2014-organisation/Sujets/merck.md

 ================================================================================

-Goal: first of its kind drug mechanism report, glaucoma journal publication, math industry publication, and multidisciplinary graduate students’ education
+*Goal* first of its kind drug mechanism report, glaucoma journal publication, math industry publication, and multidisciplinary Phd students’ education

 Description of the Project
 --------------------------